-The WG’s goals are to create awareness, recommend, promote and inspire training and education in areas relating to knowledge organization systems, subject analysis, and subject access to information.
+The WG’s goals are to create awareness, recommend, promote and inspire training and education in areas relating to knowledge organization systems, subject analysis, subject indexing, and subject access to information.
 TESA’s end goal is to contribute to the improvement of knowledge access in libraries and other information institutions.

 The TESA WG plan covers broadly the following areas of work: